-To ensure the Board is well equipped to discharge its responsibilities, as substitute for a Board Charter it has established written guidelines for the operation of the Board.
-A written guide on the roles of the Board and committees sets out the overriding functions and responsibility of the Board, while a second guide sets out more specific guidelines on the statutory roles and on the separate duties of the Managing Director to the rest of the Board.
-In addition, Article 11 of the Company's Constitution (November 2008) ("Constitution") details the specific powers and duties of directors as empowered on them by the Company's shareholders.
-All these documents can be accessed on the Company's website at www.panoramicresources.com under the Corporate Governance section.
+To ensure the Board is well equipped to discharge its responsibilities, the Board has adopted a formal Board Charter.
+The Board Charter details the Board's role, authority, responsibilities, membership and operation and sets out the matters specifically reserved for the Board and the powers delegated to any of its Committees and to management.
+In addition, Article 11 of the Company's Constitution (November 2008) ("Constitution") details the specific powers and duties of directors as empowered on them by the Company's shareholders

+The Board Charter can be viewed on the Company's website at www.panoramicresources.com under the Corporate Governance section.